US charges 8 in online advertising fraud scheme

 - How one family built Qualtrics, an $8 billion startup far from Silicon Valley

+As part of their efforts, prosecutors said seizure warrants authorized the FBI to take control of 31 internet domains and information from 89 computer servers.

+“The FBI, working with private sector partners, redirected the internet traffic going to the domains (an action known as ‘sinkholing’) in order to disrupt and dismantle these botnets,” prosecutors said.

-Prosecutors say Google and Microsoft helped the U.S. and other international law enforcement agencies unravel the digital schemes.
+Google and Microsoft helped the U.S. and other international law enforcement agencies unravel the digital schemes, prosecutors said.